.

 1963: TVXL Series (TV, TL series Valiants)

-While a family resemblance remained between the siblings, the Valiant was noticeably smaller, except for the station wagon body which used the Valiant wheelbase (106") in both applications.
+The Valiant was noticeably smaller, except for the station wagon body which used the Valiant wheelbase (106") in both applications.
 The Dart was not only larger, but bore a distinct resemblance to the '63 Chrysler as well.
+The Canadian Lancer was exported mainly to the Commonwealth countries, other than Great Britain and South Africa.

-The Dart was unquestionably the best value on the U. S. market at that time, being roomier and better appointed than its competitors without becoming too large.
+The Dart was the best value on the U. S. market at that time, being roomier and better appointed than its competitors without becoming too large.
 This was no help to Chrysler Canada, who had placed all its chips on the Valiant.
-Someone must have realized also that a car marketed as a "compact Chrysler" and a sibling compact which actually looked like a little brother to the full-size Chrysler really should be the same car.
-Hence, the '63 Canadian Valiant, which was actually a Dodge Dart with a Valiant front clip.
+Someone must have realized also that a car marketed as a "compact Chrysler" and a sibling compact which actually looked like a little brother to the full-size Chrysler, should be the same car.
+Hence, the 1963 Canadian Valiant, which was actually a Dodge Dart with a Valiant front clip.
 All models had side chrome identical to the 1963 U.S. Valiant, with some modifications to mate with the Dart quarter panel.

 Bill Watson added: